aennisjr/apache-kafka-example/README.md

 * ``@app.route('/new_message/<topicname>')`` - Route for adding new messages to a particular topic.
 The posts requests are sent via the ``/templates/new_message.html`` file, and sent to the route using XMLHttpRequest (AJAX).

 ### Database
-Simple [Sqlite3](https://flask.palletsprojects.com/en/1.1.x/patterns/sqlite3/) database.
-Passwords are stored in plain-text because this is only a simple example.
+Simple [Sqlite3](https://flask.palletsprojects.com/en/1.1.x/patterns/sqlite3/) database (passwords are stored in plain-text because this is only a basic example).